All Episodes

 They think it's a rigged game because for them it is.

-Let me ask you when it comes though, you know, for a year she denied that she knew anything about fusion, GPS, Russia connections, the Russian dossier.
+Let me ask you, when it comes, though, you know, for a year she denied that she knew anything about fusion GPS, Russia Connections, the Russian dossier.

-The Clinton campaign, and she was running according to Donna Brazil, the DNC, the entire operation, uh as it relates to hiring and everything every other operation, she was funding it.
+But now we know differently, the Clinton campaign, and she was running, according to Donna Brazil, the DNC, the entire operation as it relates to hiring and every other operation.

 Now, that sounds like the very thing to me that they were accusing Donald Trump of doing.